alpersonalwebsite/learn-typescript/01_3_types-null-undefined-void-never-any-unknown.md

 something = '1';
 something = () => 1;

-// this is OK with any
-something.property.to.access;
+// TS will not complain when accessing non existent properties if we use any something.property.to.access;
 ```